 1] Image Sharpening

-Image Sharpening may sound exciting to you as it adds some extra bit of sharpness to your game.
-One of the arguments that go in its favor is that you can lower the game’s resolution, and enable Image Sharpening and you are good to go without putting a lot of load on your computer.
-However, in reality, the added bit of sharpness is barely perceivable and the performance increase is not substantial, in some cases, turning on Image Sharpening can put extra load on the GPU decreasing its sustainable performance.
+Image Sharpening may sound exciting to you, as it adds a bit of extra sharpness to your game.
+One of the arguments that goes in its favor is that you can lower the game’s resolution and enable Image Sharpening, and you are good to go without putting a lot of load on your computer.
+However, in reality, the added bit of sharpness is barely perceivable, and the performance increase is not substantial; in some cases, turning on Image Sharpening can put extra load on the GPU, decreasing its sustainable performance.
 You can find this feature in NVIDIA Control Panel > 3D Settings > Manage 3D Settings > Image Sharpening.
 We recommend you disable this feature if it’s enabled.

 Read: Best Router settings for PC Gaming; Optimize Router for better Gaming